 A lawyer with the Indigenous Women Legal Awareness Group (INWOLAG), Ritu provides free legal aid to Indigenous and other marginalized groups, especially women and young girls, in Nepal.
 She is currently working with the hydropower-affected indigenous community of Tanahu, Nepal.
 She earned the LL.M. from the University of Pune, India.
 Ritu has been involved with human rights issues since college when she first had the chance to meet and interact with victims of human rights violations.
 These experiences are what drove her to enter the field.
 Later, through the Legal Aid and Consultancy Center (LACC), she advocated for equal property rights for women in Nepal.
 Along with her colleagues, she campaigned for legislatures, participated in workshops, and organized rallies to pressure lawmakers.
 They organized discussion groups, collected feedbacks from the Gorkha and Tanahu districts, and supported the draft of a proposed bill for the legislative reformation of women's property rights in Nepal.
 As a result, Nepal's government enacted equal property rights for women, which was a milestone in Nepal.

-Daniel Villatoro is the Executive Director of Visibles, an LGBTI human rights organization in Guatemala that focuses on communication and education to overcome prejudice.
-He also serves as the training coordinator of the Latin American Initiative of LGBTI Reporting at the International Women's Media Foundation.
-His areas of advocacy are data, communication and innovation, in addition to addressing representation and discrimination based on sexual orientation and gender identity.
-His book “The Registry of Violence Against LGBTI People: Datification snd Protocols” won the Latin American Open Data Initiative call for new voices.
-His work as an investigative journalist has been awarded multiple prizes including Inter-American Press Society, TRACE, and Gabriel García Marquez.
-He has worked as a consultant for Internews, IREX, National Democratic Institute, International Republican Institute and United Nations Development Programme and as a trainer for the Organization of American States, the Interamerican Development Bank, and the Knight Center for Journalism at the University of Texas.
+Daniel Villatoro is the Coordinator of the Latin American LGBTI Journalism Initiative at the International Women's Media Foundation.
+The program trains and supports media outlets on how reporting can combat prejudice.
+His areas of advocacy are storytelling, open data, and social innovation, in addition to addressing representation and discrimination based on sexual orientation and gender identity.
+His book “The Registry of Violence Against LGBTI People: Datification and Protocols” won the Latin American Open Data Initiative Call for New Voices.
+He is a founding member of Visibles, a growing LGBTI rights organization in Guatemala, and served as its first Executive Director until late 2021.
+In 2020 he founded Impronta, a Central American queer culture magazine.
+In the past, his work as an investigative journalist has been awarded multiple prizes (including Inter-American Press Society, TRACE, Gabriel García Marquez).
+His campaigns and tech ideas have also been recognized with innovation and sexual and reproductive rights awards.
+With Estudio Abierto, his consultancy firm, he has worked for Internews, IREX, the National Democratic Institute, the International Republic Institute, NORC at the University of Chicago and the United Nations Development Programme and as a trainer for the Organization of American States, the Interamerican Development Bank, and the Knight Center for Journalism at the University of Texas.

 Executive Director, Sin Control Parental